 The training covered themes such as how to stop bleeding, using a tourniquet, giving CPR and the triage process.
 Pete says, “triage is important.
 If their building is hit by a missile, they need to be able to identify which injuries are most severe, so they know who to treat first.”

-As well as receiving training in lifesaving tactical medicine, the trainees were given supplies of tourniquets, dressings, and bandages.
+As well as receiving training in lifesaving first responder care, the trainees were given supplies of tourniquets, dressings, and bandages.
 The volunteers also left behind some specialist paediatric equipment for an intensive care unit in Kyiv and two fully-equipped response bags, dressings and iGels for frontline hospitals — the security firm took the equipment forward to the frontline hospitals.

 The intention of the trip was to have as big an impact as possible within a relatively short space of time.
 You might wonder, what can six people really do that will make a difference in such a vast country at war?
 The answer is simple, but it comes in three parts: